nordic-institute/harmony-common/doc/harmony-ap_installation_guide.md

 ### 2.1 Prerequisites to Installation

-The AP is officially supported on the following platforms:
+The Access Point is officially supported on the following platforms:

 * Ubuntu Server 20.04 Long-Term Support (LTS) operating system on a x86-64 platform.